icook/unification-proposal/README.md

 Ideally I'd like to get the support of a few other developers who have experience in this area and are willing to help either move a project in this direction or create one from scratch.
-It is also possible that the project could be crowdfunded to an extent, although explaining its value to cryptocurrency users is a challenge.
+It is also possible that the project could be crowd-funded to an extent, although explaining its value to cryptocurrency users is a challenge.

 License